Southern Baptists refuse to take back megachurch because it has women pastors

 For years, questions about women’s ministry roles have caused turmoil in the SBC.
 On Wednesday, the messengers pressed to make those roles more clear by voting to amend the convention’s constitution to specify that Southern Baptists churches must “affirm, appoint or employ only men as any kind of pastor or elder as qualified by Scripture.”
 To go into effect, it needs to be approved at the next annual meeting.

-Sarah Clatworthy, member of Lifepoint Baptist Church in San Angelo, Texas, advocated for the amendment, calling on the SBC “to shut the door to feminism and liberalism.”
+Sarah Clatworthy, member of Lifepoint Baptist Church in San Angelo, Texas, advocated for the amendment, urging the SBC “to shut the door to feminism and liberalism.”

 “In a culture that is unclear about the role of men and women, we have to be crystal clear,” she said.
 “We should leave no room for our daughters or granddaughters to have confusion on where the SBC stands.”